Smartwatch vs. adventure watch — which is best for you?

 Downloadable maps are becoming increasingly common on wrist-based wearables.
 Most brands even offer turn-by-turn directions for offline maps.

-However, for hardcore hikers and folks who like roaming off the beaten path, consider a sports watch over a standard smartwatch.
+However, for hardcore hikers and folks who like roaming off the beaten path, consider a adventure watch over a standard smartwatch.
 The best Garmin watch models, for instance, provide the most detailed maps and useful navigation features of any adventure watch brand, including best-in-class topographical maps.

 More from Tom's Guide